A ‘not for profit’ south coast sailing club

 Local and Club Sailing

 Whilst our boats can be away cruising at least one boat stays at base for individual bookings by members.
-Planned in advance are the monthly club sails held both at a weekend and also midweek.
+Ladies sails and monthly club sails held both at a weekend and also midweek are planned in advance.
 These sociable events can be a couple of days in the Solent or a longer crossing maybe to France or the Channel Islands and are ideal for members to meet each other and plan future trips.

 Skills and Mentoring